Published: April 8th 2011December 25th 2010

 A mega project in Dubai that has been terminated and most likely will never be restarted again is the World

 .
 It is an archipelago consisting of maybe a hundred or so artificial islands.
 From above the islands combined look like a huge map of the world, hence the name.
 The idea was that rich people were going to buy an island each where they would build luxury holiday homes.
 It turned out that "rich people" weren't very interested.
 Today the project is more or less abandoned and the islands are sinking back into the ocean again.
-Maybe in the future the World can
+Maybe in the future the World can be added to my list of "places that started as fiascos but later turned into tourist sites"?

 Look at the photo and I hope you appreciate the joke

-Not only the construction of the mega projects has stopped in Dubai.
+construction of the mega projects has stopped in Dubai.
 All over town there are various building sites that look abandoned.

 But far from everything in Dubai is an economical fiasco.
 There is the luxury hotel Burj Al Arab